TriKro/rsb-content/part4-evaluative_market_experiment/comprehension-test.md

 ### Interpreting Results

 If the participant’s explanation is roughly comparable to our own, we count that as a positive result.
 If not, then it’s a negative.
-For this sort of test, we generally want a sample size of about 20 people and a positive conversion of about 80%.
+For this sort of test, we generally want a sample size of about 20 people and a positive conversion of about 80 percent.

 The conversion has to be very high because regardless of what our value proposition is, people should understand it.